 In the above circuit resistance R1(100 Ω), R2(200 Ω) and R3 (300 Ω) are connected in series.
 12 V battery is connected across them.

-The battery Voltage 12 V is divided across each resistance; larger the resistance, higher the voltage drop occur across it.
+The battery Voltage 12 V is divided across each resistance; larger the resistance, higher the voltage drop occurs across it.
 Hence voltage across R1 is 2 V, voltage across R2 is 4 V and voltage across R3 is 6 V.

 The voltage across each resistance is measured using voltmeter across each of them.